-After years of teaching phonics to young people who've struggled with learning to read, I've come to see dyslexia as a puzzle, a developmental puzzle really, and want to share my thoughts on the matter here in Understanding the Dyslexia Puzzle.
+After years of teaching phonics to young people who've struggled with learning to read, I've come to see dyslexia as a puzzle, a developmental puzzle really, and want to share my thoughts on the matter in this and related articles.
 I hope to offer parents of a struggling reader ways to help your child overcome a reading problem that you might not have considered before.
 My views are based on several years of experience working with struggling readers.

 Is Your Child's Reading Problem Dyslexia?